lionralfs/mitey/README.md

 ## Usage
 - Use `mitey -h` to see all available commands.
+- `mitey start` will walk you through a process to create a new time entry.
+- `mitey stop` will try to stop the current tracker, if there is one.
 - `mitey current ` will give you the current tracker, if there is one.
-- `mitey stop` will try to stop the current tracker, if there is one.
-You can also pass an ID, like `mitey stop 53087168` to stop a certain tracker.

 More commands will be implemented soon.